Lengshuijiang: Expressway

-The S70 Loudi–Huaihua Expressway, more commonly known as "Louhuai Expressway", is a west–east highway passing through the southwestern city.
+The S70 Loudi–Huaihua Expressway, more commonly known as "Louhuai Expressway", is a west–east highway passing through the southwestern portion of the city.

 Provincial Highway

 The Provincial Highway S312 runs east to west through the city.

 The Provincial Highway S217 is a north–south highway passing through the town of Sanjian.

 Tourism

 Boyue Cave is situated in Zhonglian Township.
 It is the most well-known tourist spot in the city.
 The spot was used for location filming of the 1986 fantasy television series Journey to the West.

 Dachengshan Scenic Spot (大乘山风景名胜区) is a provincial-level scenic spot in southeastern Lengshuijiang.

 Zhoutouhu Holiday Resort (周头湖度假区) is a popular attraction in the city for recreation for residents.